VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Vector.md

 ## VictoriaMetrics and VictoriaLogs

-This combines the Bearer Authentication section with VictoriaLogs docs so you can send metrics and logs with 1 agent to multiple sources.
+This combines the Bearer Authentication section with the [VictoriaLogs docs for Vector](https://docs.victoriametrics.com/victorialogs/data-ingestion/vector/), so you can send metrics and logs with 1 agent to multiple sources:

 ```yaml
 sources: